sabhiram/go-wol/README.md

 #### Alias file

 The alias file is typically stored in the user's Home directory under the path of `~/.config/go-wol/aliases`.
-This is a binary `Gob` which is read from disk on each invocation of `wol`, and flushed to disk if any aliases are modified from the master list.

-Please remember that if the dictionary of stuff (or our map[string]MACIface) ever gets modified, the `gob.Decode` from the aliases file will fail.
-If this occurs - wol will replace the aliases file with an empty one.
-This is not expected to happen frequently, apologies for the inconvenience.
+This is a very simple [`BoltDB`](https://github.com/boltdb/bolt) which reads a per-alias `Gob` made up of a MAC address and an optional preferred outbound interface.

 #### This is how `wol` expects MAC addresses to look